 The system test can be used by an installer to fine tune the appliance.
 To access the System Test the password must be entered in to CodE Sub menu; see Section 11.6 Installer Menu on how to enter the password.
 The system test can be activated by exiting from the Installer Menu and entering the User menu (0.000), and selecting the now visible parameter 0.200.

 When the system test is active it is displayed on the Main screen with the text 'tESt' alternating with the currently active test in the small digit section.
-The system test can be quickly changed by pressing the buttons CH ^, CH v,DHW ^ or DHW v.
+The system test can be quickly changed by pressing the buttons CH $^{\land}$ , CH $^{\lor}$ , DHW $^{\land}$ or DHW $^{\lor}$ .
 The quick set points are not available when the system test is active.

 Test (Text) Description

 'OFF' System Test is disabled

 'FAN' Test fan (fixed speed)

 'Lo' Test burner on low (minimum) power

 ʻlgn' Test burner on ignition power

 'Hi' Test burner on high (maximum) power

 'REg' Test burner on high (maximum) power but regulated/limited based on the supply temperature

 'Stb' Test maximal thermostat.
 Installer access level only

-'LC01' N/A
+'LCO1' Test Low Water Cut-off 1.
+Installer access level only

 'LCO2' N/A